ReSurfEMG/ReSurfEMG/README.md

-Please note that documentation is built using `sphinx` command for `setuptools`: `setup.py build_sphinx`, but `sphinx` is not installed as part of development dependencies, rather it is declared as a dependancy of `setup.py` itself.
+Please note that documentation is built using `sphinx` command for `setuptools`: `setup.py build_sphinx`, but `sphinx` is not installed as part of development dependencies, rather it is declared as a dependency of `setup.py` itself.
 There are cases when `setup.py` will not install its own dependencies.
 You are advised to install them manually.

-* `setup.py lint` checks that the source code is formatted accoring to PEP-8 recommendations.
+* `setup.py lint` checks that the source code is formatted according to PEP-8 recommendations.
 * `setup.py isort` checks that the imports are properly formatted and sorted.